Play Beat the Streak, win $5.6 million

-Thomas Harrigan is a fantasy editor for MLB.com.
+Andrew Astleford is a contributor to MLB.com and covered the Marlins on Wednesday.
 This story was not subject to the approval of Major League Baseball or its clubs.